-The alimentary canal is of such importance in the animal œconomy, that it is of the first consequence in tracing the laws of the vital functions to ascertain the principle on which its action depends, and the relation which subsists between it and the nervous system; the former of these points I have endeavoured to ascertain by the experiments related in the preceding chapter, the latter we are now to consider.
+The alimentary canal is of such importance in the animal economy, that it is of the first consequence in tracing the laws of the vital functions to ascertain the principle on which its action depends, and the relation which subsists between it and the nervous system; the

-and a degree of refinement which often loses sight of all correct rules of reasoning; an example of the latter we have in his doctrine of the stimulus of necessity.
+Hunter's writings, which will tend to prevent their becoming popular with foreigners; an occasional obscurity of style, and a degree of refinement which often loses sight of all correct rules of reasoning; an example of the latter we have in his doctrine of the stimulus of necessity.

 The reader will not be surprised to find in the works of Mr. Hunter, repetitions and other marks of their often having been composed in haste, and under the pressure of many engagements.
 These, while they lessen the accuracy of the works, tend perhaps rather to raise our opinion of their author, for he is never betrayed into a neglect of the great lines of his subject, or inaccuracies of consequence.
-Exp.
-52. I endeavoured to ascertain how far the motion of this canal is influenced by stimuli applied to the brain and spinal marrow; but from its nature it is in every way so irregular that no certain result could be obtained.
-It often appeared that spirit of wine applied to the brain and spinal marrow increased it.